kamerlinlab/cadee/simpack_templates/readme.md

 ##2 Equlibration Input Files
-To avoid confusion all files that are not part of the warmup, start with a 4-digit number.
+To avoid confusion all files that are not part of the temperization, start with a 4-digit number.
 The default simpack for example, the first equlibration lies in the file __1000_eq.inp__.
 The second equlibration is named __1010_eq.inp__.
 The third __1020_eq.inp__ etc.

 ##3 FEP Input Files